wesbragagt/quack-mcp/README.md

 - "Create a summary table of sales by region"
 - "Show the top 10 results formatted nicely"

-### 5. Multi-CSV Best Practices
+### 5. Multi-File Best Practices
-When working with multiple CSV files:
+When working with multiple CSV or Excel files:
 - **Use `union_by_name=true`** when files have different column orders or missing columns
 - **Enable `filename=true`** to track which file each row came from
-- **Use `discover_csv_files`** first to see what files match your pattern
+- **Use `discover_csv_files` or `discover_excel_files`** first to see what files match your pattern
 - **Start with a small pattern** to test schema compatibility before loading all files
 - **Use descriptive table names** when loading multiple datasets

+### 6. Excel-Specific Best Practices
+When working with Excel files:
+- **Specify sheet names** when workbooks have multiple sheets: `sheet: "Summary"`
+- **Use range selection** for large workbooks: `range: "A1:G100"`
+- **Convert .xls to .xlsx** - only .xlsx format is supported
+- **Test with single files** before loading multiple Excel files
+- **Use `all_varchar=true`** if Excel has mixed data types causing issues

 **Examples:**
-- ✅ "Load all sales files with union_by_name and filename tracking"
+- ✅ "Load quarterly Excel reports with specific sheet: reports/*.xlsx, sheet: 'Q1 Summary'"
+- ✅ "Load Excel range B5:F50 from the 'Data' sheet in financial_report.xlsx"
-- ✅ "First discover what CSV files are in /data/reports/ then load them"
+- ✅ "First discover what Excel files are available, then load with filename tracking"
-- ✅ "Load quarterly files and analyze by source file"
+- ✅ "Load multiple Excel files and combine with CSV transaction data"

 ## Troubleshooting